Web & Video Conferencing FAQs

 Q: What teaching tools or technological activities are currently available for Faculty to use in an "flipped" classroom teaching model?

 Discovery Commons has a number of instructional technologies available such as software capture, web collaboration and presentation publishing programs.
-The department also has a permanent studio used for recording professional video and computer presentations to deliver as online lectures.
+The department also has a multi-camera recording studio used to record lectures, interviews, and teaching scenarios.
 Our knowledgeable staff can work with you to create effective professional course material.